Related Pages:

 The patient initiates the caregiver registration process, either during their own registration or after.
 Once identified by the patient, the caregiver can log into the portal to complete their registration.
 To do this, the caregiver must upload:

-There is a $100 fee for the caregiver registration.
+There is a $50 fee for the caregiver registration.
 However, if the caregiver is a senior citizen, military veteran, or on government assistance, the fee is reduced to $20.
 The caregiver will need to show proof of their eligibility to receive this discount.
 If the caregiver is eligible for the reduced fee, then this also makes the qualifying patient eligible.
+Registration is free for patients and legal guardians of minor patients.

 The caregiver must also print out the criminal background investigation form, which will provide instructions on completing the background check.
 Once the caregiver has been cleared, they will receive a notice of verification via email.
 The New Jersey Medical Marijuana Program will mail the caregiver's medical marijuana card within 2 - 3 weeks of their approval.

-A medical marijuana card from the New Jersey medical marijuana program costs $100 and is valid for one year from the date of approval.
-Qualifying patients may be able to receive medical marijuana cards with two-year validity by paying $200.
+A medical marijuana card from the New Jersey medical marijuana program costs $10 and is valid for two years from the date of approval.
+However, the state also issues free digital medical marijuana cards.

 Registered qualifying patients will receive email notices 30 and 60 days before the expiration of their medical marijuana cards.
 Patients (and caregivers, if applicable) can log into their profiles on the NJ medical marijuana program portal to access instructions on renewing their registrations.
 Re-registration will require the patients (and caregivers) to upload new recent photographs, government-issued photo IDs, and proof of NJ residency.
 Persons claiming eligibility for reduced fees, i.e. seniors, veterans, and persons on government assistance, will also need to reupload their evidence.
 Caregivers who have previously completed a background check are not required to repeat this.
 However, they will need to submit to a new criminal background investigation.